 From the paintings we moved on to the sculptures and the bright white stone and marble was displayed in the well lit portions of the Louvre, making the sculptures glow.
 My favorite was an Italian sculpture by Antonio Canova of Cupid Awakening Psyche (1793).
 It was a delicate statue of cupid embracing psyche and was described as "love carved in stone."
 Not to be outdone though, the French sculptures of Triton's Seahorse and Dianna the Huntress with her faithful dogs were equally impressive.
 The sculptures were my favorite because it seemed as though they could come alive and walk off of their stone pedestals.
 It is amazing to me that the artists were able to sculpt such lively detail into such hard stone and marble.
 We also toured egyptian antiquities, the medieval louvre and Greek antiquities.
 We walked for 6 hours straight and by the end of the day, I could barely stand on my feet.
 But it was definitely worth the pain :)

+We left the Louvre and bought fresh Pain au Ciocolat from a nearby pattiserie.
+The Pain au Ciocolat was flaky on the outside with a perfect chewy center filled with melt in your mouth fresh cocolate.
 Nothing will ever compare and I won't be able to enjoy my Pete's coffee chocolate croissants in the same way that I used to.
 Back at our hotel room we had a peppermint foot soak and a nap.
 Once I could feel my feet again we decided it would be fun to actually pay to go up the Eiffel Tower at sunset and see all of Paris in the light and the dark on one ticket.
 Once again we decided to walk to get the most out of our time in Paris and we walked to the Eiffel Tower by way of the gardens outside the Louvre and on past the Arc de Triomphe.

 The Arc was of course gorgeous in the setting sun and the sculptures set into the giant structure were dark against the light stone which made it seem as though they were jumping out of the arc.
 We made it to the Eiffel Tower just in time to catch the setting sun and we took the elevators all the way to the top of the tower.
 It was somewhat of a daunting experience to be in a tiny elevator packed with people climbing the giant tower at fast speeds.
 They were glass elevators and I felt a bit like Charlie in Wonka's glass elevator as they were being hurled upwards towards the cieling after pressing the up and out button.
 But once again we survived and could see all of Paris from the top of the tower (it was a clear night) and the view of the Paris lights in the dark while standing on the lit tower was spectacular.